prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part8.md

-# Major Project - Testing Documentation
+# Major Project: Testing Documentation

 ## Introduction

-With your Visual Design (High Fidelity Wireframes) complete, including interactions and animations, it's time to move into a crucial phase: Usability Testing.
+With your Visual Design (high fidelity wireframes) complete, including interactions and animations, it's time to move into a crucial phase: Usability Testing.
+You tested your concept design using a paper prototype.
+You are now testing the usability of your design using an interactive, high-fidelity prototype.
+The purpose of this round of testing is to validate the navigation, ensure there are no "dead ends", ensure that users can complete the most important tasks easily and smoothly and collect verall feedback on how the application looks and feels to the user.

 ## Instructions